-Kurt Busch is an American stock car racing driver who collected more than six hundred race starts in all three NASCAR national series between 2000 and 2016, winning 28 Cup Series races, five Busch/Nationwide Series races, and four Truck Series races.
+Kurt Busch is an American stock car racing driver who collected more than 730 race starts in all three NASCAR national series between 2000 and 2019, winning 31 Cup Series races, five Busch/Nationwide Series races, and four Truck Series races.
 Busch was the 2004 NASCAR Nextel Cup champion.

 Except races and wins, Kurt Busch is also known as one of the NASCAR "bad boys".
 During his career, he was suspended three times due to legal problems, fights and argues with other drivers, including his own younger brother Kyle, who is also a NASCAR driver and 2015 Sprint Cup Series champion.